apatel762/learning-apache-spark/README.md

 [This](https://www.udemy.com/course/apache-spark-for-java-developers) is the course that I'm working on.

+The official Spark docs have an [RDD programming guide](https://spark.apache.org/docs/latest/rdd-programming-guide.html) which is better than the JavaDocs.

 ## Notes

 To make Spark work with Java 17, you need to include the following JVM argument when you are running your Spark application: